TurboWarp/packager-extras/README.md

 The final executable will be stored in the `dist` folder.

+If possible, download [UPX](https://github.com/upx/upx/releases) and use the `--upx-dir path/to/upx` to tell pyinstaller where it's installed.
+Pyinstaller will use this to better compress the app.

 Some third-party executables are included inside the repository in the `third-party` folder.
 See the relevant "README.txt" documents in each folder for more information.